atticus-carter/abstract/index.md

       This field should start with a hook.
 Although we suggest "And:" to introduce background information, feel free to use alternatives (e.g., "Additionally," "Furthermore,").
     </p>
     <p>
-      “And: Identifying climatic drivers of an animal population's vital rates steers conservation efforts to optimize species recovery.”
+      “Identifying climatic drivers of an animal population's vital rates steers conservation efforts to optimize species recovery.”
       (Butler et al., 2017)
       <a href="https://doi.org/10.1002/ece3.2892" target="_blank">[Link]</a>
     </p>
     <p>
-      “And: Graceful kelp crabs (Pugettia gracilis) are abundant consumers in shallow subtidal ecosystems experiencing invasion by non-native seaweeds and ocean warming.”
+      “Graceful kelp crabs (Pugettia gracilis) are abundant consumers in shallow subtidal ecosystems experiencing invasion by non-native seaweeds and ocean warming.”
       (Johnson et al., 2023)
       <a href="https://doi.org/10.7717/peerj.15223" target="_blank">[Link]</a>
     </p>
     <p>
-      “And: Fish communities inhabiting soft-sediment tidepools are representative conservation targets for coastal habitats.”
+      “Fish communities inhabiting soft-sediment tidepools are representative conservation targets for coastal habitats.”
       (Kunishima &amp; Tachihara, 2021)
       <a href="https://doi.org/10.1016/j.marenvres.2021.105442" target="_blank">[Link]</a>
     </p>
     <p>
-      “And: By ameliorating environmental conditions, foundation species underpin the structure and function of tidepool communities.”
+      “By ameliorating environmental conditions, foundation species underpin the structure and function of tidepool communities.”
       (Shelton, 2010)
       <a href="https://doi.org/10.1016/j.jembe.2010.06.003" target="_blank">[Link]</a>
     </p>